BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     chcon -R -t httpd_sys_rw_content_t storage/

+Don't forget to make this change persistent if the directory may be relabeled :

+    semanage fcontext -a -t httpd_sys_rw_content_t storage/

+You can use the restorecon command to verify that this is working :

+    restorecon storage/

 If your database is located on a remote machine, you should also allow your webserver user to connect to remote hosts:

     semanage port -a -t http_port_t -p tcp 3306 // Open remote connections on the MySQL port for example